Laverne Cox photographed by Carter Smith for Watch! Magazine, April 2017

 Since February is Black history month, I’ve decided to do my part and share some tidbits from Black history every day.
 I’m hoping to bring to light some lesser-known figures in black history along with some of the more common ones.

-‘Jackie Robinson, the first Black baseball player in the major leagues, was born in Cairo, GA, on this date January 31, 1919.
+‘Jackie Robinson, the first Black baseball player in the major leagues, was born in Cairo, GA, on January 31, 1919.
 Robinson joined the Brooklyn Dodgers in 1947, ending five decades of segregated baseball.
 At the time of his retirement in October 1972, Robinson is believed to have been the most respected of all baseball players.’